 Credit for all courses at Marygrove College is expressed in semester hours.
 In addition to the traditional coursework method of attaining graduate credit, graduate students may earn credit for courses through tutorial instruction, independent study, or credit for prior learning.
-Both tutorial instruction and independent study require the completion of an application form with approvals from the program coordinator, the department chair and dean.
-Application forms are available in the Registrar's Office.
+Both tutorial instruction and independent study require the completion of an application form with approvals from the program director, the department chair and chief academic officer.
+Application forms are available in the Registrar's Office or under the Registrar's link on Blackboard.